-- Defer use of Restylane at specific sites in which an active inflammatory process (skin eruptions such as cysts, pimples, rashes, or hives) or infection is present until the process has been controlled. - Injection site reactions (such as swelling, redness, tenderness, pain, bruising or itching) to Restylane have been observed as consisting mainly of short-term minor or moderate inflammatory symptoms starting early after treatment and with less than 7 days duration in the nasolabial folds and less than 14 days duration in the lips.
-Rare post-market reports of immediate post-injection reactions included extreme swelling of lips, the whole face and symptoms of hypersensitivity such as anaphylactic shock. - Introduction of product into the vasculature may lead to embolization, occlusion of the vessels, ischemia, or infarction.
+- Defer use of Restylane-L at specific sites in which an active inflammatory process (skin eruptions such as cysts, pimples, rashes, or hives) or infection is present until the process has been controlled. - Injection site reactions (such as swelling, redness, tenderness, pain, bruising or itching) to Restylane® have been observed as consisting mainly of short-term minor or moderate inflammatory symptoms starting early after treatment and with less than 7 days duration in the nasolabial folds and less than 14 days duration in the lips.
+Rare post-market reports of immediate post-injection reactions included extreme swelling of lips, the whole face and symptoms of hypersensitivity such as anaphylactic shock. - Restylane-L must not be implanted into blood vessels and should not be used in vascular rich areas.
+Localized superficial necrosis and scarring may occur after injection in or near vessels, such as in the lips, nose, or glabellar area.
+It is thought to result from the injury, obstruction, or compromise of blood vessels.
+Special caution should be taken if the patient has undergone a prior surgical procedure in the planned treatment area. - Introduction of product into the vasculature may lead to embolization, occlusion of the vessels, ischemia, or infarction.
 Take extra care when injecting soft tissue fillers, for example inject the product slowly and apply the least amount of pressure necessary.
 Rare but serious adverse events associated with the intravascular injection of soft tissue fillers in the face have been reported and include temporary or permanent vision impairment, blindness, cerebral ischemia or cerebral hemorrhage, leading to stroke, skin necrosis, and damage to underlying facial structures.
 Immediately stop the injection if a patient exhibits any of the following symptoms, including changes in vision, signs of a stroke, blanching of the skin, or unusual pain during or shortly after the procedure.
 Patients should receive prompt medical attention and possibly evaluation by an appropriate health care practitioner specialist should an intravascular injection occur.

-- Restylane must not be implanted into blood vessels.
-Localized superficial necrosis and scarring may occur after injection in or near vessels, such as in the lips, nose, or glabellar area.
-It is thought to result from the injury, obstruction, or compromise of blood vessels. - Delayed onset inflammatory papules have been reported following the use of dermal fillers.
-Inflammatory papules that may occur rarely should be considered and treated as a soft tissue infection. - Injections of greater than 1.5 mL per lip (upper or lower) per treatment session significantly increases the occurrence of the total of moderate and severe injection site reactions.
-If a volume of more than 3 mL is needed to achieve optimal correction, a follow-up treatment session is recommended. - As with all dermal filler procedures, Restylane should not be used in vascular rich areas.
-Use of similar products in these areas, such as glabella and nose, has been complicated by unintentional intravascular injection resulting in embolization and symptoms consistent with ocular vessel occlusion, such as blindness.
-For additional information please see the Post-Marketing Surveillance in Adverse Events. - In a meta-analysis of all Restylane Premarket Approval Studies (that included 42 patients under the age of 36 and 820 patients over the age of 35), the incidence of swelling was higher in younger patients (28%) compared to older patients (18%) and incidence of contusion was higher in older patients (28%) compared to younger patients (14%).
+- Delayed onset inflammatory papules have been reported following the use of dermal fillers.
+Inflammatory papules that may occur rarely should be considered and treated as a soft tissue infection - Injections of greater than 1.5 mL per lip (upper or lower) per treatment session significantly increases the occurrence of moderate to severe injection site reactions.
+If a volume of more than 3 mL is needed to achieve optimal correction, a follow-up treatment session is recommended. - In a meta-analysis of all Restylane Pre-market Approval Studies (that included 42 patients under the age of 36 and 820 over the age of 35), the incidence of swelling was higher in younger patients (28%) compared to older patients (18%) and incidence of contusion was higher in older patients (28%) compared to younger patients (14%).
 The majority of these events were mild in severity.